Emese Kroon

 Other substances

-• We developed a social attunement questionnaire – which is now available in Dutch, English, and Danish – and task to assess the effects of individual tendencies to adapt to peers on alcohol use
+• We developed a social attunement questionnaire – which is now available in Dutch, English, and Danish – and a task to assess the effects of individual tendencies to adapt to peers on alcohol use

 Measurement

-• Assessing the associations between hair-derived cannabinoid concentrations and self reported cannabis use
+• Assessing the associations between hair-derived cannabinoid concentrations and self-reported cannabis use

 • Using resting state and task-based fMRI to assess the neural underpinnings of cannabis use disorder